 How do I get rid of these rogue hairs?

-The easiest and fastest way of removing any rogue hairs, tweezing is self-explanatory and an inexpensive method of hair removal.
+The easiest and fastest way of removing rogue hairs is tweezing, which is self-explanatory and an inexpensive method of hair removal.
 Whether it’s on your cheek, chin, arm, elbow, or leg, tweezing is probably the method that most of us would instinctively turn to in order to remove that rogue hair strand.
 Don’t worry, tweezing is not going to make your hair grow out thicker and darker.
 If you find a rogue hair strand there again, it’s simply because the hair follicle is stubbornly rebellious, rather than your tweezing producing a regrowth of it.

-Whichever method you prefer to remove that rogue strand of hair, or if you prefer to embrace that stubbornly persistent follicle as part of your life, just be assured that these rogue strands of hair are not only completely harmless, but also occurs more frequently that you’d expect in women and men alike.
+Whichever method you prefer to remove that rogue strand of hair, or if you prefer to embrace that stubbornly persistent follicle as part of your life, just be assured that these rogue strands of hair are not only completely harmless, but also occur more frequently than you’d expect in both women and men.
 You’re not alone in this!